 pair of best friends

 who decided to co-work from one of their apartments.
 Sentral, of course, is designed to enable the new, ultra-flexible way of life:

 facilitate working from home with modular furniture and tech solutions, while common areas include indoor/outdoor workspaces as well as private conference rooms.
-Moreover, the

 New remote and hybrid set-ups like these mean we don’t have to go back to long commutes and bad coffee.
 “Your options are not ‘in the office, with other people, 9 to 6 every day’ or ‘miserable and alone in my small apartment,” journalist Anne Helen Petersen

 .
 Instead, she sees “the potential for a different posture towards work, in which, again, the work itself becomes malleable, even an accessory, to the rest of our lives.”

 So how do we get closer to this “version of a full life,” as Petersen described it?

 There will be some bumps along the way, since there’s no HR guidebook for returning to work in the wake of global pandemic.
 Powell says corporate culture will have to become more intentional: Companies will need to devise new systems to make the future of work accommodating to everyone — especially because employees, not employers, have the upper hand right now (hello,